dangtv/BIRDS/webpage/triggers.md

 # Trigger generation

-BIRDS compiles a Datalog program of view update strategy into an SQL program that creates the corresponding view with associated triggers in PostgreSQL.
+BIRDS compiles a Datalog program of view definition and update strategy into an SQL program that creates the corresponding view with associated triggers in PostgreSQL.
+Without recursions in the Datalog program, BIRDS automatically translates each derived (IDB) relation (source deltas, view, ...) into an equivalent SQL query.
+The SQL query of the view definition is used to create the view.
+Meanwhile, the SQL queries of the source deltas are used in a trigger function that implements the view update strategies.

-Suppose the view schema is `v(X)`, the first SQL statement that defines the view is:
+Suppose a view `v` is defined over base tables `s1`, `s2`, ..., `sn`.
+The first generated SQL statement is to define the view as follows:
 ```sql
 CREATE OR REPLACE VIEW public.v <SQL-query-defining-the-view>;
 ```